-What is the COVID response team doing to insure a safe return to campus?
+What is the COVID response team doing to insure a safe campus?

 The NECC COVID response team remains vigilant during these ever-changing times.
 While we remain positive and excited about the return of our campus community, the safety of our community is our top priority.
 We regularly monitor federal, state and local sources for continuously updated information to help shape our COVID safety policies and plans.
 Check your email, the NECC social media pages, and this website regularly for updated information.